Intrinsic Bias Metrics Do Not Correlate with Application Bias: Results

-Figure \ref{fig:all_results} displays one scatterplot for each task and bias-type combination for all experiment conditions.
+Figure \ref{fig:all_results} displays data for all tasks: one scatterplot per triple of experimental variables: an intrinsic metric, an extrinsic metric, an embedding algorithm.
 If we want to be able to broadly use WEAT metrics for any given bias research, these graphs should each show a clear and a positive correlation.
 None of them do.
 There are no trends in correlation between the metrics that hold in all cases regardless of experimental detail, for any of the tasks.
-We have additionally examined whether there are correlations restricted to individual conditions by breaking out graphs for each WEAT test, embedding algorithm, extrinsic metrics, and bias modification method.
-The select cases where positive correlations are present are discussed below, and all breakout graphs are included in Appendix \ref{app:granular_results}.
+We have additionally examined whether there are correlations within one bias modification method (pre or postprocessing) in case a difference in the way these methods modify embeddings causes differences in trends.
+In most cases this breakout tells the same story.
+The select cases where positive (and negative) correlations are present are discussed below.
+Further breakout graphs and combinations are included in Appendix \ref{app:granular_results}.